fkotsian/prioritizr/README.md

 - User can see 2x2 grid with "Urgent" and "Important" labels

 Users can save their items (as cookie, in DB)
-Users can drag-and-drop an item to the recycle bin in lower-right corner to remove it
+Items should auto-save to localStorage, as they are updated (no button press to save) Users can drag-and-drop an item to the recycle bin in lower-right corner to remove it

 Quadrants have watermarks of roman numerals I, II, III, and IV in background (perhaps no quadrant lines either)